aniflowservices/aniflow-legal/privacy-policy.md

 You can delete your account and all associated data at any time from Settings → Delete Account.

 ## Contact
-For privacy concerns contact us at: [YOUR EMAIL HERE]
+For privacy concerns contact us at: aniflow.services@gmail.com